ilijapet/smartCOOP_project_plain_javascript_version/README.md

 Small agricultural producers don't have enough capacity to be effectively present on market as individual producer.
 That is why they have two options on their disposal:

-First: to organize themselves in traditional cooperatives in order to improve their negotiation position with bigger corporate buyers.
-Through this self-organization they can strenghten their and their product position at the market.
-Second: sell as individual producers to big corporations under conditions often not so favorable to them.
+First: to organize themselves in traditional cooperatives in order to improve their negotiation position with bigger corporate buyers Second: sell as individual producers to big corporations under conditions often not so favorable to them.

 Both solutions have some drawbacks.
 Big corporation tend to offer price to indidvual producers which is basically less then average season price for small fruits and they pay them on the end of season.
 This means that small producers with their products credit big corporations and for doing that they get the lowest market price for their row fruits.
 Additionally, there is a counterparty risk involved.
 Corporations can delay or entirely avoid their obligation to pay small producers which sometimes leads towards legal suits.
 However, big cooperations are also in much better position to fight legal battles than small, individual producers whose postition is weakend by their lack of legal knowledge and financial means.